mock-server/mockserver-node/README.md

 This value specifies the path to the artifactory leading to the mockserver-netty jar with dependencies.

+#### options.mockServerVersion
+Type: `String`
+Default value: `5.4.1`

+This value specifies the artifact version of MockServer to download.

 #### options.verbose
 Type: `Boolean`
 Default value: `false`